Top 10 PostgreSQL Monitoring Tools for Performance & Security [2026]

 pgBadger is a powerful log analyzer that generates detailed reports from PostgreSQL log files.
 It can help you identify slow queries, top SQL statements and general database performance issues.

-With pgBadger you can gain insight into slow queries, top SQL statements, resource usage and other valuable information to optimize and troubleshoot your PostgreSQL database.
+With pgBadger you can identify slow queries, top SQL statements, and resource usage to optimize your PostgreSQL database.

 Features: